nikcub/tmpbrowser/README.md

 ## tmpbrowser

-Creates a temporary throwaway browser session.
+Creates a temporary throwaway browser session in OS X.

-Click the icon to create as many sessions as you like.
+Click the application icon to create as many sessions as you like.

 Supports Chrome, Chromium, Firefox and Opera.

 ## Benefits

+ * Run a separate set of cookies for enhanced privacy.
  * User profile is destroyed so no saved history or passwords, etc.
  * Works like incognito mode except you get all the benefits of browser session